420MORGANJASON/WK1-Code-Challenge/README.md

 # WK1-Code-Challenge
-This is my first code cjhallenge.
+This is my first code challenge.